Three lessons learned: What matters most in marketplaces

 During a visit to the US, Bremer met multiple interested parties, but all of them withdrew once they realized the legal entity was in Finland, citing unfamiliarity with the country’s regulations and international regulations as the main reason.
 And re-incorporating in the U.S. just to raise a small angel round wasn’t financially viable.

-Lesson Learned #2: If you plan on raising financing for a potential high-growth business, make sure your addressable market size is several billions.
+Lesson Learned #2: If you plan on raising financing for a potential high-growth business, make sure your addressable market size is several billion.

-They poured their last money into paid advertising such as Google AdWords.
+They poured their last money into paid advertising.
 However, because of the competitive landscape of the online travel business, the cost of acquiring one customer (CAC) through paid advertisement was too high.
 And because Tangareef would only get a commission from the booking, the actual lifetime value (LTV) of those customers was low.
 Optimizing paid advertising takes time and money.
 Unfortunately, Bremer and Aarts ran out of both.

 Lesson Learned #3: If your business model is based on commissions, make sure potential customers need it frequently.